To Zoom or not to Zoom? Delving into the advantages and disadvantages of online networking

 Personal preference comes to the fore here.

-In my case, would I have been able to launch my business in October 2020 with the odd latte with a small band of pre-existing contacts and a handful of pre-boom Zooms?
+In my case, would I have been able to launch my business in October 2020 (and subsequently celebrate its birthday) with the odd latte with a small band of pre-existing contacts and a handful of pre-boom Zooms?
 I have to say it is unlikely.

 Would Cornwall be a destination one day and the Isle of Wight the next, just 30 minutes after rolling out of bed?
 No, most definitely not.